MMMBop: Critical reception

+Chart performance

+On the chart dated May 3, 1997, "MMMBop" debuted at number 16 on the US Billboard Hot 100.
+On the chart dated May 10, 1997, the song rose to No. 6.
+It continued to rise the next week, reaching No. 2.
+On the chart dated May 24, 1997, the song topped the Billboard Hot 100, staying there for three weeks before falling to No. 2.

 Music video

 A music video was produced to promote the single, directed by American film, television and music video director Tamra Davis.
 It features the Hanson brothers singing and playing their instruments in a suburban living room.
 In between, there are clips of them entering a cave, ending up on a beach.
 Other scenes show them playing around in a city, dancing on the Moon, driving a car or appearing in old footage of Albert Einstein.

 Track listings

 All songs were written by Isaac Hanson, Taylor Hanson, and Zac Hanson.
 Additional songwriters are noted in parentheses.